ROSIE HOLDSWORTH: [Ad] Wild Tales is sponsored by Cotswold

 Hopefully one day soon, visitors will be able to see a new rare

-used to work in the Scottish Highlands and would regularly
+to work in the Scottish Highlands and would regularly

-take people to see Pine Martins.
+take people to see pine martens.

 We used to tempt them out with peanut butter and jam